Sometimes I guess I don’t want to know

 Welp.
 Not this time.

 I know that an author’s initial spark is not always what the book ends up being about.
 I also know that the author’s experience of the story is very different than the reader’s experience of the story.
-But even so, it affected me.
-And I don’t have answers, but I do have questions:
+But even so, the quote left me unsettled as I worry that if I’m being fully myself or taking up room, I’m taking away from other people somehow.

 When should we share our inspirations for our books?
 When does sharing actually negatively impact or limit the readers’ experience?